Carbell Ito: Professional Wrestling Just Tap Out (2021–present)

 Ito is also known for sporadically competing in Professional Wrestling Just Tap Out.
-At JTO Tournament 2023 Final on 3 March 2023, he defeated Mr. Mask to win the UWA World Light Heavyweight Championship, which was sanctioned by JTO at the time.
+At the JTO Tournament 2023 Final on 3 March 2023, he defeated Mr. Mask to win the UWA World Light Heavyweight Championship, which was sanctioned by JTO at the time.
 At JTO Hatsu on 10 January 2025, Ito teamed up with Arata to defeat Myo-o (Ibuki and Miyamasa) for the JTO Tag Team Championship in a four-way tag team match also involving pairings Ara/Naoya Akama and Bomber Tatsuya/Thunder Masami.

 Japanese independent circuit (2017–present)

 Ito is known for his work in various promotions from the Japanese independent scene.
 At an event promoted by Kaientai Dojo, 16th Anniversary Club-K Super Evolution 16, on 22 April 2018, Ito teamed up with Ricky Fuji and Yoshihiro Horaguchi in a five-way gauntlet match for the Chiba Six Man Tag Team Championship.
 The championship was won by Happy Big Circus (Dinosaur Takuma, Kotaro Yoshino and Yuma), and also involved the teams of Aki Shizuku/Bambi/Makoto, Go Asakawa/Tomato Kaji/Marines Mask, and Kelly Sixx/DSK/One Man Kru.